 Euler angle rotations perform three separate rotations around the three axes.
 Unity performs the Euler rotations sequentially around the z-axis, the x-axis and then the y-axis.
 This method of rotation is extrinsic rotation; the original coordinate system doesn’t change while the rotations occur.

-To rotate a GameObject, you can enter angle values of how far you want each axis to rotate into the Transform component.
+See in Glossary, you can enter angle values of how far you want each axis to rotate into the Transform component.
 To rotate your GameObjects with script, use

 Transform.eulerAngles.
 If you convert to Euler angles to do calculations and rotations, you risk problems with gimbal lock.

 When an object in 3D space loses a degree of freedom and can only rotate within two dimensions, it’s called gimbal lock.
 Gimbal lock can occur with Euler angles if two axes become parallel.
 If you don’t convert the rotational values to Euler angles in your script, the use of quaternions should prevent gimbal lock.

 If you do have problems with gimbal lock, you can avoid Euler angles if you use